The legacy of Lucy, the ‘Australopithecus’ that changed our idea of human evolution 50 years ago

 For White, the passage of time has helped put the find he helped interpret into perspective: “The notion that Lucy was revolutionary is simply false,” he says.
 His argument is that several Australopithecus fossils had already been found in South Africa by 1940.
 These included a specimen known as STS 14, whose anatomy is almost indistinguishable in size and features from Lucy’s.
 Yet the skeleton of the famous Australopithecus was for years the most complete ever found.

-White is referring to Charles Darwin’s suggestion that there was a nearly linear leap from primates to humans, and that the three defining characteristics of the genus Homo — bipedalism, tool making, and a large brain — evolved in tandem.
-But that was not the case.
-Lucy showed that human evolution was much more convoluted, diversifying into a denser, more robust family tree spanning several species that inhabited Tanzania, Chad, Kenya, and Ethiopia four million years ago.
-Fossils of those species provide ample evidence that our ancestors walked on two feet, long before their brains got big.
-Were they more human or more ape-like?
-That depends on who’s answering.
+White is referring to Charles Darwin’s proposal that there was an almost linear leap from primates to humans, with the three defining characteristics of the Homo genus—bipedalism, tool-making, and large brains—evolving together.
+But this wasn’t the case.
+Lucy was one of the fossils that helped demonstrate that evolution was much more complex, diversifying into a denser and more robust family tree that includes multiple species which inhabited Tanzania, Chad, Kenya, and Ethiopia four million years ago.
+Lucy’s fossils provided enough evidence to show that our ancestors walked on two feet long before their brains grew larger.
+Were they more human or more ape?
+That depends on who you ask.

 According to José María Bermúdez de Castro, a paleoanthropologist and researcher on the Atapuerca project, Lucy’s merit is that she managed to articulate all the findings that had been building in Africa since the 1920s.
 “Everything was poorly connected and it was not known how to unite modern humans with the different forms of hominids similar to Lucy that had been found until then.”
 White agrees, but also distances himself: “Lucy added an important piece to that puzzle.
 Even so, we cannot put her on a pedestal because we would ignore the ultimate goal of paleoanthropology, which is to understand the biology of our ancestors.
 That cannot be done by elevating a single individual.”